Split-brain: Role of the corpus callosum

 The corpus callosum is a structure in the brain along the longitudinal fissure that facilitates much of the communication between the two hemispheres.
 This structure is composed of white matter: millions of axons that have their dendrites and terminal boutons projecting in both the right and left hemisphere.
 However, there is evidence that the corpus callosum may also have some inhibitory functions.
-Post-mortem research on human and monkey brains shows that the corpus callosum is functionally organised.
-It proves that the right hemisphere is superior for detecting faces.
-This organisation results in modality-specific regions of the corpus callosum that are responsible for the transfer of different types of information.
-Research has revealed that the anterior midbody transfers motor information, the posterior midbody transfers somatosensory information, the isthmus transfers auditory information and the splenium transfers visual information.
-Although much of the interhemispheric transfer occurs at the corpus callosum, there are trace amounts of transfer via subcortical pathways.
+Post-mortem research on human and monkey brains shows that the corpus callosum is functionally organized.
+This organization results in modality-specific regions of the corpus callosum that are responsible for the transfer of different types of information.
+Research has revealed that the anterior midbody transfers motor information, the posterior midbody transfers somatosensory information, the isthmus transfers auditory information, and the splenium transfers visual information.
+Although much of the inter-hemispheric transfer occurs at the corpus callosum, there are trace amounts of transfer via commissural pathways, such as the anterior commissure, posterior commissure, habenular commissure, and the hippocampal commissure.

 Studies of the effects on the visual pathway on split-brained patients has revealed that there is a redundancy gain (the ability of target detection to benefit from multiple copies of the target) in simple reaction time.
 In a simple response to visual stimuli, split-brained patients experience a faster reaction time to bilateral stimuli than predicted by model.
 A model proposed by Iacoboni et al. suggests split-brained patients experience asynchronous activity that causes a stronger signal, and thus a decreased reaction time.
-Iacoboni also suggests there exists dual attention in split-brained patients, which is implying that each cerebral hemisphere has its own attentional system.
+Iacoboni also suggests there exists dual attention in split-brained patients, which implies that each cerebral hemisphere has its own attentional system.
 An alternative approach taken by Reuter-Lorenz et al. suggests that enhanced redundancy gain in the split brain is primarily due to a slowing of responses to unilateral stimuli, rather than a speeding of responses to bilateral ones.

-It is important to note that the simple reaction time in split-brained patients, even with enhanced redundancy gain, is slower than the reaction time of normal adults.
+The simple reaction time in split-brained patients, even with enhanced redundancy gain, is slower than the reaction time of normal adults.